 an indoor ice rink Ice Haus.
 Jay has great eastern trail skiing off the Aerial

-Tram, where you will find scenic dining in the new Sky Haus, and a new State
+Tram, where you will find scenic dining in the summit Sky Haus.
+The Stateside

-Side quad lift and Learning Center fro beginners.
-Jay Peak recently purchased
+areas sports an affordable hotel, plus a quad and triple lift and Learning Center for beginners.
+Jay Peak

 If you like the excitement of a city along with your ski trip, then stay at a